bonitasoft/bonita-doc/md/organization-management-in-bonita-bpm-studio.md

 4. Add groups to your organization:
   1. Select the name of your organization and click **_Next_**.
   2. Click **_Add_** to add a group.
 You can specify the following:
     * the group Name, which is used internally by the Bonita BPM software._**NB: Bonita BPM doesn't support the '/' character in the group name field.
-A group name that contains a '/' may lead to unstable behaviourmay lead to unstable behaviour and may be forbidden in the future.**_
+A group name that contains a '/' may lead to unstable behaviour and may be forbidden in the future.**_
     * the Display name, which is the group name displayed in lists and wizards
     * the Path, which shows the hierarchical relationship between groups
     * a Description of the group